trteodor/LineFollower_Light/README.md

   * most important parts list: 10_PCB_Hardware_Altium\Readme.md

 In Embedded source code is implemented many algorithms, PID Controller is used to follow for the black line on white theme.

-Nevertheless many things still can be done much better - Let's be honest - the prepared Control Code in my opinion is somewhere between a draft and a prototype
+Nevertheless many things still can be done better.
+Let's be honest - the prepared Control Code in my opinion is somewhere between a draft and a prototype

 # You can also check my previous Line Follower Project:
 * https://github.com/trteodor/Line_Follower_STM32H7